-- 12. Support the long-term preservation of hillsides, ridgelines, and canyons around Crockett, which are essential to the community's scenic beauty and character and serve as green infrastructure that supports stormwater management, water quality, and climate change strategies.
-Prohibit extreme topographic modification, such as filling in canyons and removing hilltops.
-(3-142 and 3-143) - 13.
-Encourage clustering and planned unit development on hillsides as a means of preserving open space.
-(3-142) - 14.
-Work with EBRPD and other landowners to improve non-motorized trails in the Crockett area, including bike lanes to Rodeo and Port Costa, and better access for hikers from Crockett to the Bull Valley Staging Area and Carquinez Strait Regional Shoreline Park.
+- 11. Support long-term preservation of hillsides, ridgelines, and canyons around Crockett, which are essential to the community's scenic beauty and character and serve as green infrastructure that supports stormwater management, water quality, and climate change strategies.
+Prohibit extreme topographic modification, such as filling in canyons and removing hilltops. - 12.
+Partner with East Bay Regional Park District (EBRPD) and other large landowners to improve non-motorized trails in the Crockett area, including a potential bike trail to Port Costa, and provide better access for hikers from Crockett to the Bull Valley Staging Area and Carguinez Strait Regional Shoreline Park.